 With a ‘love’ shaped face, this Barn Owl species is found on every continent except Antarctica.
 It is the most numerous and easily found species.
 Barn Owls only hunt at night on open ground.
 When they nest, it will store a large number of rodent species, and small mammals to feed their young.

 If you want to know Barn Owls have incredible hearing and fine fur that hide their bodies from their prey until they manage to catch their prey unnoticed.

 3. Speckled Owl (Pulsatrix Perspicillata)

 Originated in South Mexico, Central America, and parts of South America, these species prefers to live in dense rainforests.
-This true owl is able to move fast this catches small mammals that are active at night.
+This magnificent owl is able to move fast this catches small mammals that are active at night.

 Its name is given by the appearance of those who have white markings around their yellow eyes that look like spectacles.
 They are also good at hiding in tropical foliage.

 4. Oriental Bay Owl (Phodilus Badius)

 Oriental Bay owls are commonly active at night and can be found throughout Southeast Asia.
 Habitat of choice is in dense green tropical forests near river waters or beaches.
 It looks the same as the Barn Owl but smaller in size.

 It uses holes in trees and stumps for nesting and mating.
 It also hunts its’ prey by waiting on tree branches hidden from view.

 Northern Saw-Whet is one that has a height of seven to eight inches and is one of the smallest species found in North America.
 These magnificent owls get their name because their nickname is like a saw sharpened on a white stone.
 Due to their small size and active at night, they are commonly heard but rarely seen.
 This species inhabits forests and feeds on small mammals.